crystalio303/crystalio303/README.md

 Leave me a message and Connect: <a href="https://www.linkedin.com/in/wurdruw-zurovast/">LinkedIn</a>

 My projects
+1. <a href= "https://github.com/crystalio303/hybrid-reconditioning">Hybrid car hybrid battery reconditioning process visualization in Excel</a>
+2. <a href= "https://github.com/crystalio303/mild-traffic-accidents">Finding trends in US traffic accidents using Python's Pandas package</a>
-1. <a href= "https://github.com/crystalio303/new-york-forms/blob/main/README.md">Lowering complaints and costs when planting trees in cities</a>
+3. <a href= "https://github.com/crystalio303/new-york-forms/blob/main/README.md">Lowering complaints and costs when planting trees in cities</a>
-2. <a href="https://github.com/crystalio303/acer-saccharum-geology">Sugar maple health</a>
+4. <a href="https://github.com/crystalio303/acer-saccharum-geology">Sugar maple health</a>
-3. <a href="https://github.com/crystalio303/global-species-trade">Monitoring of global trade of endangered plants and animals</a>
+5. <a href="https://github.com/crystalio303/global-species-trade">Monitoring of global trade of endangered plants and animals</a>